-- \1 The above includes directors and auditors who resigned or retired in fiscal 2011. - \2 The limit on remuneration to directors (including outside directors) was resolved to be 600 million yen per year at the 106th Annual Shareholders' Meeting held June 23, 2006.
-The limit on remuneration to auditors (including outside auditors) was resolved to be 150 million yen per year at the 111th Annual Shareholders' Meeting held June 23, 2011.
-The Company is paying the compensation shown in the above table. - \3 The above bonus amounts were decided at the 112th Annual Shareholders' Meeting held on June 25, 2012.
+1 The above includes directors and Audit & Supervisory Board members who resigned in fiscal 2012.

-Policy on Calculation and Determination of Compensation Amounts
+2 The limit on remuneration to directors (including external directors) was resolved to be 600 million yen per year at the 106th Annual Shareholders' Meeting held June 23, 2006.
+The limit on remuneration to Audit & Supervisory Board members (including external Audit & Supervisory Board members) was resolved to be 150 million yen per year at the 111th Annual Shareholders' Meeting held June 23, 2011.
+The Company is paying the compensation shown in the above table.

-Yes
+Policy on Calculation and Determination of Compensation Amounts: Yes